Skreamzz/Ishwikiclone/Using-Alpine-Linux-repositories.md

 If this is not present, iSH will not try to touch the repo file.

-If this is not done, pretty soon it will point back to the iSH repos.

-## Use official Alpine repository
+## Use an official Alpine repository

 The packages in Alpine Linux repositories are more updated than iSH's own repositories and have packages whose size > 512 MB as well.

-Before doing this, one crucial step you need to do is to first check what release your current file system is basedd on,
+Before doing this, one crucial step you need to do is to first check what release your current file system is based on, type:
-type:

 ```sh
 cat /etc/apk/repositories